-It is supported by a wholly-owned trading subsidiary, IET Services Limited.
+The IET is registered as a charity in England & Wales (no 211014) and Scotland (no SC038698).
+It is supported by a wholly owned trading subsidiary, IET Services Limited.
 IET brands include Inspec, E+T, Electrical Standards, Wiring Regulations, Faraday and Venues.
-Additionally, the IET maintains a relationship with Foothold, the benevolent fund, which is a separate charity that offers services to members in need of special assistance
+Additionally, the IET maintains a relationship with IET Connect, the benevolent fund, which is a separate charity that offers services to members in need of special assistance.

 As appropriate, the IET may disclose your information to any of these legal entities for the purposes of introducing and delivering goods and services to you.
 In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks (set up and run by IET volunteers for the benefit of members), and IET offices outside the European Economic Area (EEA).

 IET Services Limited is registered in England & Wales (no 909719).

 We collect personal data (including special categories of personal data and personal data relating to criminal convictions and offences) that you submit to us in support of an application for a role with us.